mahdihosseini/Synthetic-MaxPol/README.md

 ----------------------------------------------------------------
 General purpose:
--	You can use this MATLAB package to score no-reference (NR) focus (aka sharpness) quality assessment (FQA) of synthetically blurred images
+-	You can use this MATLAB package to score no-reference (NR) image sharpness assessment (ISA) of synthetically blurred images
 ----------------------------------------------------------------
 Requirements:
 - MATLAB R2015b